-- Wyse 5070 Thin Client-Only DP1 and DP2 ports support display audio. - Wyse 5470 Thin Client-When two monitors that support display audio are connected to Dell WD19 docking station, the HDMI/DP audio option disappears if you remove one of the monitors. - Wyse 3040 Thin Client - o Setting the display resolution higher than 1920x1080 with display audio enabled results in a black screen. - By default the display audio is disabled.
+- Wyse 5070 Thin Client-Only DP1 and DP2 ports support display audio. - Wyse 3040 Thin Client - Setting the display resolution higher than 1920x1080 with display audio enabled results in a black screen. - By default the display audio is disabled.
 You must enable the display audio in Wyse Management Suite and reboot the client. - Display audio does not update real time.
 If you change the monitor or the DP port, you must reboot the client to update the display audio option. - Wyse 3040 Thin Client supports only one display audio.
-If one DP port is working with display audio, then the other DP port does not work with display audio. - Dell Latitude 3420-Supports display audio through one port only.
-If displays are connected using both HDMI and Type-C, the Type-C display audio takes priority.
+If one DP port is working with display audio, then the other DP port does not work with display audio.